Ripponlea railway station

-Ripponlea railway station is a commuter railway station in Melbourne, Victoria, Australia.
+Ripponlea station is a railway station operated by Metro Trains Melbourne on the Sandringham line, part of the Melbourne rail network.
+It serves the suburb of Ripponlea in Melbourne, Victoria, Australia.

 Opened on 1 May 1912, the station complex is listed on the Victorian Heritage Register.
 The station is named after, and serves, the south-eastern suburb of Ripponlea.
 Ripponlea station is a ground level host station, featuring two side platforms.
 The railway station is accessible, with step free access provided.

-Ripponlea railway station is served by the Sandringham line, which is part of the Melbourne railway network.
-The station also connects to services on tram route 67 and bus route 623.
+The station connects to services on tram route 67 and bus route 623.
 The journey to Southern Cross railway station is approximately 9.83 km and takes 12 minutes.

 Description

 Ripponlea station is located in Ripponlea, a suburb of Melbourne, Victoria.
 It is owned by the state government agency VicTrack and operated by Metro Trains Melbourne.
 The station is approximately 9.83 km, or a 12-minute journey, away from Southern Cross station.
 Its adjacent stations are Balaclava station up towards Melbourne and Elsternwick station down towards Sandringham.

 The station consists of two side platforms for a total of two platform edges.
 Platform 1 has a large timber building, with a smaller timber building on Platform 2.
 Both buildings are cladded with weatherboard.
 The platforms also have cantilevered verandahs.
 There is a timber footbridge immediately south of the station buildings, which connects the two platforms and allows pedestrians to cross the railway tracks.